Yandex Cloud

 • shard_name: Shard name in a sharded cluster.

-• priority: Host priority for promotion to master if the primary master fails.
+• priority: Host priority for master promotion during failover.

 4. Check the server response to make sure your request was successful.